 The Vurger Co

 What: Vegan fast food restaurant The Vurger Co is perfect for when you feel like enjoying some comfort food.
-There are seven plant-based burgers to choose from, as well as salad bowls, sides and limited edition seasonal specials.
-We love that its burgers are available in various plant-based forms, from beef and chicken substitutes to options made with tempeh and aubergine.
-Don’t miss the thick dessert shakes too, which include strawberry, Oreo and salted caramel popcorn.
+There are seven plant-based burgers to choose from, as well as salad bowls, wraps and selection of loaded waffles - with sweet and savoury options available.
+We love that its burgers are available in various plant-based forms, from beef and chicken substitutes to options made with mushroom.
+Don’t miss the thick dessert shakes too, which include strawberry, Oreo and Biscoff.

 Where: 13 Brighton Place, BN1 1HJ